Dickinson, Edwin Walter

 - Edwin W. Dickinson interview, 1972 June 13

 - Edwin Walter Dickinson papers, 1909-1971

 - Oral history interview with Edwin Dickinson, 1968 Aug.
 29

-- Image Gallery items from other collections related to Dickinson, Edwin Walter
+- Image and Media Gallery items from other collections related to Dickinson, Edwin Walter

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Edwin W. Dickinson, 1962 Aug.
 22, Archives of American Art, Smithsonian Institution.

 In Provincetown, Massachusetts